ssuUNB3035/git-together-ui/README.md

 Once users enter the "Create Project" page, they are presented with multiple fields required to create a project.
 Once these fields are filled and the user clicks on the "create" button, the project is sent to the database and automatically added to the "Manage Projects" page.

 ## Testing Steps
-1.Test if you can swipe left and right on projects on the Homepage.
+- Test if you can swipe left and right on projects on the Homepage.
 Projects that are swiped right on should be added to the Manage Projects Page.
 Projects that are swiped left on should be discarded.
-2.From the Manage Projects page, you should be able to click on projects that you’ve swiped right on, in addition to projects you have created on the Create Projects Page.
+- From the Manage Projects page, you should be able to click on projects that you’ve swiped right on, in addition to projects you have created on the Create Projects Page.
-3.Go to the Create Project page and create a project with all of the fields filled, if all of the fields are not filled then you cannot create the project.
+- Go to the Create Project page and create a project with all of the fields filled, if all of the fields are not filled then you cannot create the project.
 Enter any URL for the link.
-4.The created project should be on the Manage Projects Page.
+- The created project should be on the Manage Projects Page.
 Go to the Project page for the Project you just created and tap on the repository link, you should be redirected to the link in a browser on your device.
-5.You can also add members to Projects you are a part of via the Invite button at the top right of the Project page and enter an email to send an invite hash code.
+- You can also add members to Projects you are a part of via the Invite button at the top right of the Project page and enter an email to send an invite hash code.
 (This has not been successfully tested yet)
-6.In the Manage Projects page, remove all of the projects.
+- In the Manage Projects page, remove all of the projects.
 Then tap on the “Add Project” button on the top right, and enter this hash:
   4e48139d95f37e7d97e295b03a5d9cf6
-7.you should see a project added to your Manage Projects page.
+- you should see a project added to your Manage Projects page.
 If not, restart the app and re-enter the hash.